At times I may seem contradicting, ambiguous and vague. Ask me what I mean, I will provide a defense/explanation for anything unclear.

-My goal in life is to simplify various multidimensional concepts so anyone can understand, these concepts include but are not limited to true globalization (singularity), politics/corporation partnership, religious belief, philosophy (psychology), group dynamics in thought and of course education.
-All in the pursuit of creating revolutionary education lessons and theories (paradigms) that can allow students to adapt to their environment and the ever changing future while maintaining critical thought values.
+My goal in life is to simplify various multidimensional concepts so anyone can understand and find use with them.
+These concepts include but are not limited to true globalization (singularity), politics/corporation partnership, religious belief, philosophy (psychology), group dynamics in thought, and of course education.
+All in the pursuit of creating revolutionary education lessons and theories (paradigms) that can allow students (and my readers) to adapt to their environment and the ever changing future while maintaining critical thought values.

 My extreme passion is the cognitive understanding of the human mind-brain.